-- (1) A relevant person must establish and maintain separate registers of - (a) all internal disclosures; and - (b) all external disclosures. - (2) The registers of internal disclosures and external disclosures may be contained in a single document if the details required to be included in those registers under sub-paragraph (3) can be presented separately for internal disclosures and external disclosures upon request by a competent authority. - (3) The registers must include details of - (a) the date on which the report is made; - (b) the person who makes the report; - (c) for internal disclosures, whether it is made to the MLRO or deputy MLRO; - (d) for external disclosures, the constable's name; and - (e) information sufficient to identify the relevant papers.
+- (1) A relevant person must establish and maintain separate registers of

+- (a) all internal disclosures; and

+- (b) all external disclosures.

+(2) The registers of internal disclosures and external disclosures may be contained in a single document if the details required to be included in those registers under sub-paragraph (3) can be presented separately for internal disclosures and external disclosures upon request by a competent authority.

+- (3) The registers must include details of - (a) the date on which the report is made; - (b) the person who makes the report; - (c) for internal disclosures, whether it is made to the MLRO or deputy MLRO: - (d) for external disclosures, the reference number supplied by the Financial Intelligence Unit; and - (e) information sufficient to identify the relevant papers.